skawnain04/AWARE-RG/README.md

-# AWARE-RG: Abstraction-Aware Explanation of Resiliency Graphs
+# AWARE-RG: Abstraction Aware Explanation of Resiliency Graphs

 AWARE-RG is a planning-based framework for analyzing Cyber-Physical System (CPS) attack-fault paths under security analyst-specific abstractions.
 It first generates an abstraction lattice from a FULL PDDL model, then uses that lattice to validate or diagnose analyst-provided attack paths.